generateui/MarkdownExtensions/Wiki.Example/doc/Index.md

 ## Note
 ```
-Note: a paragraph with a note in it will be rendered as a note.
+Note: a paragraph starting with the text "Note:" will be rendered as a note.
 ```

 Note: a paragraph with a note in it will be rendered as a note.